brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 4. Making test pass - Improving the schema and the resolver
 5. Refactor

-### Defining the Schema
+### Defining the functionality

-I usually think visually.
-I start designing from the frontend.
-So, our task will be taking this:
+Our task will be taking this:

 <img src="./images/tagFormBefore.png" width="600">